ignasrum/zeno/doc/MANUAL.md

 You can adjust the margin and font size by tapping on the buttons in the bottom bar.

 Here is an example of `ivy` code showing its conciseness.
-The code below appears in one of the Plato screenshots.
+The code below appears in one of the Zeno screenshots.
 It defines a binary operator `lab` that takes two inputs `a` and `b` and displays an `a` by `b` grid of Unicode characters.

 ```j
 op a lab b = char 9584 + ? a b rho 2